OWASP/www-board/elections/2024_elections.md

 **Call For Candidates**

 Paid Individual Members who have been in good standing for more than 12 months can stand for the Board.
-To apply, please search your email for **OWASP 2024 Global Board Election Kickoff**, which includes all details.
+To apply, please search your email for OWASP 2024 Global Board Election Kickoff, which includes all details.

 ----